Lebanese Saint Charbel Makholof is a very powerful saintly intercessor, especially on behalf of the ill or infirm.

 4) Light illuminated from his tomb

-Many people, including Christians and Muslims, reported light illuminating from St. Charbel’s tomb after his death.
+Many people, including Christians and Muslims, reported light illuminating from Saint Charbel’s tomb after his death.
 His body was exhumed multiple times.
 Church authorities found him completely incorrupt.

 A few months after his death, authorities found that “further examination showed that his body transpired blood and water like any living organism.”

-Fr.
-Peter Mishmshany, a St. Maron priest who visited Fr.
+Father Peter Mishmshany, a priest of the Saint Maron monastery who visited Fr.
 Charbel while he was ill, and participated in his burial said, “When a light was seen rising over the tomb, witnessed by many people, then the tomb was opened and the body was found to be sound, perfect, incorrupt.”

 5) Many healing miracles are attributed to his powerful intercession